YousefGmal/Loan-prediction-Project/README.md

 train the machine learning model on this data
 The purpose of the model is to determine whether this person will be approved for a loan or not
-I used pandas, seaborn, skit-learn libraries
+I used pandas, seaborn, scikit-learn libraries